 Tapping on the arrow beside the flag opens a dropdown of several countries from which you can select your country.

-When you do, your country call code replaces the previous one there, in this case, “+234” for Nigeria.
+When you do, your country call code replaces the previous one, in this case, “+234” for Nigeria.

-As shown in the placeholder, when typing in your phone number, leave out the first “0”, just add the remaining 10 digits, if you’re from Nigeria.
+As shown in the placeholder, when typing in your phone number, leave out the first “0”; add the remaining ten digits if you’re from Nigeria.

-When that is done, then you’d have to create a password for this phone number.
+When that is done, you’d have to create a password for this phone number.

-The password must be a minimum of 8 characters and must include at least one upper case, lower case, a number, and a special character.
+The password must be a minimum of 8 characters and must include at least one upper case, lower case, a number, and a unique character.

-The inclusion of each of these characters checks good as it is added as shown below.
+TIncludingeach of these characters checks well as it is added, as shown below.

 Bundle Africa Password Set

-After saving the set password, Bundle requires you to link an email address to the account for recovery purposes.
+After saving the set password, Bundle requires you to link an email address to the account for recovery.

-Completing this launches you into the wallet interface which we shall take a look at below in the App’s features below.
+Completing this launches you into the wallet interface, which we shall look at in the App’s features below.

 Bundle Africa In-App Interface & Operations

-After sign-up (different from verification) is complete, you are launched into the App homepage or interface as seen in the image below.
+After sign-up (different from verification), you are launched into the App homepage or interface, as seen in the image below.

 The Bundle App Wallet

-The wallet interface holds some interesting features, including, funds request or pay buttons, balance black card, profile image at the top left, add cash icon at the top right, a list of supported assets, and a ledger of transactions.
+The wallet interface holds some exciting features, including funds request or pay buttons, a balance black card, a profile image at the top left, an add cash icon at the top right, a list of supported assets, and a ledger of transactions.

-The fund request and send features represented by the buttons in the image above allows users to easily pay and request payment from anyone whose contact number they have and is signed up on the Bundle App.
+The fund request and send features represented by the buttons in the image above allow users to quickly pay and request payment from anyone whose contact number they have and who is signed up on the Bundle App.

 You can also input a description of the transaction.

-When this is completed, you will get a notification via the update tab to tell you of the status of your transaction.
+When this is completed, you will get a notification via the update tab to tell you your transaction status.

 The Bundle App Supported Fiat Assets.

-The Bundle App currently supports only the Nigerian Naira (NGN) for fiat assets.
+The Bundle App cupports only the Nigerian Naira (NGN) for fiat assets.

 It plans to support other currencies in the coming months.

-Opening the NGN asset from the catalog of assets reveals the amount of value held and the ledger of transactions done in that particular currency.
+Opening the NGN asset from the catalog of assets reveals the value held and the ledger of transactions done in that particular currency.

-Charges apply and at the time of writing, adding funds to your wallet directly with a debit card attracts a 1.5% fee and via bank transfer attracts a flat fee of ₦150 ($0.38 approximately).
+Charges apply, and at the time of writing, adding funds to your wallet directly with a debit card attracts a 1.5% fee, and via bank transfer attracts a flat fee of ₦150 ($0.38.

 The Bunde App Supported Crypto Assets

-Bundle Africa at the time of writing, supports only the 4 aforementioned crypto assets.
+At the time of writing, Bundle Africa supports only the 4fouraforementioned crypto assets.

 They are found in the wallet interface alongside the fiat asset.

-No differentiation between fiats and crypto at the time of writing as seen below.
+There is nAs seen below, there is nodifferentiation between fiats and crypto at the time of writing ,

-Similar to the Fiat drawer, it has a “withdraw” and “receive” buttons replacing the cash-action buttons of the fiat drawer.
+SLikethe Fiat drawerhas a “withdraw” and “receive” buttons replacing the cash-action buttons of the Fiat drawer.

-It also has the buy and sell buttons, to allow users to easily exchange crypto assets to their local fiat currency or buy crypto with funds in their fiat wallet.
+It also has the buy and sell buttons to allow users to easily exchange crypto assets to their local fiat currency or buy crypto with funds in their wallet.

 Above the buttons is the balance of the value held in the particular cryptocurrency whose drawer is opened.

-For the first three months after its launch, Bundle has removed charges on buying and selling cryptocurrency.
+For the first three months after its launch, Bundle has removed charges for buying and selling cryptocurrency.
 Whoop!
 Whoop!!

 The “withdraw” and “receive” buttons allow users to send in or send out funds to or from other external wallets or exchanges.